wiredwiz/Grun.Net/README.md

 ### Grun.exe

 Grun.exe is meant to be a mostly faithful port of existing functionality provided by the standard grun batch file that in turn invokes the ANTLR test rig.
-All but one of the same options are supported.
-The option flags are slightly different in format due to the command line option parser that is being used.
+All options except the 'ps' flag are supported.
+The option flags are slightly different in format due to the command line option parser that is being used (you'll notice you need to use '--' and not '-').
 The parameters and option flags are detailed below

 **Grun.exe \<Grammar Name> \<Rule Name> [\<Input Filename>] [options]**